AltmashRana/Apartment-Manager-React-Frontend/README.md

 # Apartment-Manager-React-Frontend
-A web app to manage apartments.
+A small apartment manager web app on react js to learn new technologies and build a small practical application for people living in hostels and apartments to manage their expenses and lifestyle conveniently.